Victor-93/SIST_code/README.md

 4. *trans_compete*: C++ code containing the algorithm for analyzing the competition between strand separation, Z-DNA, and cruciform extrusion.

-**Instructions for running master.pl**:
+## Instructions for running *master.pl*

-The code master.pl contains a pipeline that allows the user to run either trans_three or trans_compete with various parameters provided in the menu of the code.
+The code *master.pl* contains a pipeline that allows the user to run either trans_three or trans_compete with various parameters provided in the menu of the code.
 Run “perl master.pl” for more detailed instructions and to see all available parameters.
 Sequence file fasta format is recommended.
 If another format is provided, the sequence is converted into an appropriate format.
 Multiple sequences in one file are not permitted.

-Algorithm types:
+**Algorithm types:**

 1. -a M: melting transition only (SIDD).